heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

-You will then use Docker and Docker Compose to build, publish, and run applications in containers so you can run them and share them with others without the need to install anything else than Docker and Docker Compose.
+You will then use Docker and Docker Compose to build, publish, and run applications in containers so you can run them and share them with others without the need to install anything else than Docker and Docker Compose on the target machine.

 As this chapter is quite abstract, you will first setup your environment to be able to run some code examples along with the theory.